warehouse-web/warehouse/src/pages/about/index.md

 templateKey: about-page
 title: Warehouse
 leftColumn: A place for clothes in context
+rightColumn: >-
+  ABOUT

-rightColumn: "ABOUT\r\n\nWarehouse is an Amsterdam-based fashion platform that aims to create an open, engaging and inclusive environment that facilitates critical dialogue and the creation of a discourse that goes beyond treating fashion as a commodity.
-Warehouse is initiated by Elisa van Joolen, Femke de Vries and Hanka van der Voet."
+  Warehouse is an Amsterdam-based fashion platform that aims to create an open, engaging and inclusive environment that facilitates critical dialogue and the creation of a discourse that goes beyond treating fashion as a commodity.
+  Warehouse is initiated by Elisa van Joolen, Femke de Vries and Hanka van der

+  Voet.

+  Hello
 blurbs:
   - subtitle: mail@thisiswarehouse.com
     title: CONTACT